Delaware Foreign LLC Registration : Step by Step Guide

 Once approved, Delaware grants your LLC formal authority to operate in the state.
 The approval documents and Certificate of Authority are commonly required for banking, leasing, payment processing, and licensing purposes.

-7. After approval: taxes, licenses, and banking
+7. After approval: Delaware taxes, licenses, and banking

-A) Delaware tax obligations
+A) Delaware state taxes

-B) State and local business licenses
+B) Local business licenses and permits

-C) EIN and business banking
+C) EIN and banking

-• Delaware Certificate of Authority
+• Delaware Certificate of Registration

 • Operating Agreement

-• EIN confirmation letter from the IRS (IRS EIN resource)
+• EIN confirmation letter

 • Maintain an active Delaware registered agent at all times